 Guest safety is our highest priority at GNPG.
 We are committed to ongoing training and certifications.
 We host a variety of Avalanche training courses onsite throughout the year.

 THE GNPG CREW

 Owner of Great Northern Powder Guides, as well as operator, guide, cook, and janitor.
 Started skiing at the age of 3 in Steamboat Springs Colorado.
 Ski raced, ski jumped, and Speed Skied in the U.S. and in Europe.

-Pisten Bully operator extraordinaire as well as part owner, mechanic, and fabricator.
+Pisten Bully operator extraordinaire as well as mechanic, and fabricator.
 Tarn brings years of running and maintaining heavy equipment to our team as well as snow road building.
 He is safe, brave, and competent in the backcountry.
 Tarn has grown up skiing and snowmobiling in the very terrain we can now share with the public .